Bodmin

+Bodmin became the county town of Cornwall in 1838 when the main courts for the county moved there from Launceston.
+Bodmin gradually lost county town functions to Truro; in 1889 the new Cornwall County Council chose to base itself in Truro, and the county's main courthouse moved to Truro in 1988.

 Situation and origin of the name

 The name of the town probably derives from the Cornish "Bod-meneghy", meaning "dwelling of or by the sanctuary of monks".
 Variant spellings recorded include Botmenei in 1100, Bodmen in 1253, Bodman in 1377 and Bodmyn in 1522.
 The Bodman spelling also appears in sources and maps from the 16th and 17th centuries, most notably in the celebrated map of Cornwall produced by John Speed but actually engraved by the Dutch cartographer Jodocus Hondius the Elder (1563–1612) in Amsterdam in 1610 (published in London by Sudbury and Humble in 1626).

-The hamlets of Cooksland, Dunmere and Turfdown are in the parish.
+The hamlets of Cooksland, Little Kirland, Dunmere and Turfdown are in the parish.

 History

 St. Petroc founded a monastery in Bodmin in the 6th century and gave the town its alternative name of Petrockstow.
-The monastery was deprived of some of its lands at the Norman conquest but at the time of Domesday still held eighteen manors, including Bodmin, Padstow and Rialton.
+The monastery was deprived of some of its lands at the Norman Conquest but at the time of Domesday still held eighteen manors, including Bodmin, Padstow and Rialton.
 Bodmin is one of the oldest towns in Cornwall, and the only large Cornish settlement recorded in the Domesday Book in 1086.
 In the 15th century the Norman church of St Petroc was largely rebuilt and stands as one of the largest churches in Cornwall (the largest after the cathedral at Truro).
 Also built at that time was an abbey of canons regular, now mostly ruined.
 For most of Bodmin's history, the tin industry was a mainstay of the economy.

 An inscription on a stone built into the wall of a summer house in Lancarffe furnishes proof of a settlement in Bodmin in the early Middle Ages.
 It is a memorial to one "Duno[.]atus son of Me[.]cagnus" and has been dated from the 6th to 8th centuries.

 Arthur Langdon (1896) records three Cornish crosses at Bodmin; one was near the Berry Tower, one was outside Bodmin Gaol and another was in a field near Castle Street Hill.
 There is also Carminow Cross at a road junction southeast of the town.

 The Black Death killed half of Bodmin's population in the mid 14th century (1,500 people).